Английские слова. Как выучить английские слова. Описание характера человека на английском. Прилагательные в английском.

 people do not often talk about or show their feelings orthoughts:

-a quiet, reserved woman
+quiet, reserved woman

 The English have a reputation for being reserved.